2010 California contrail incident: Analysis and public statements

+Satellite imagery

+On November 16, Space.com published an article discussing an image taken by the NASA/NOAA GOES 11 satellite on November 8 that reportedly showed the "mystery" contrail visible as a "horizontal white streak."
+NASA's own website also discussed the GOES 11 imagery in an article.
+Patrick Minnis, a contrail expert in the Science Directorate at the NASA Langley Research Center, said he first "assumed it was a missile" but after research concluded that an aircraft was the "most likely" source of the contrail.
+Doug Spangenberg, part of the Science Systems and Applications Inc. (SSAI) contract at Langley, sequenced imagery from the GOES 11 satellite and helped Minnis with his research.

 Aftermath

-The November 14 New York Times article, published several days after the event, interpreted it as an example of news outlets being "captives of their sources" and irresponsibly pushing unproven theses; it was also described as a lesson in the importance of exploring alternative hypotheses.
+The November 14 New York Times article, published several days after the event, considered it an example of news outlets being "captives of their sources" and irresponsibly pushing unproven theses; it was also described as a lesson in the importance of exploring alternative hypotheses.
 U.S. federal and military authorities were criticized after the incident, particularly for what were called "inconclusive" answers and a perceived delay in resolving the issue.

 Time magazine ranked the incident second on its "Top 10 Oddball News Stories" list for 2010, remarking how "within hours, the footage had been picked up by every major news network," but also observing that "as quickly as the mystery missile arrived on the scene...it was set aside."
 ABC News also mentioned the incident in a 2012 story about test missile launches from Fort Wingate and the White Sands Missile Range, recalling the 2010 "'mystery missile'...spotted off the coast of Southern California by a TV news helicopter."
-The Telegraph referred to the incident in a July 2017 article, stating how in "November 2010, The Pentagon was left baffled by what was reported to be a 'mystery missile launch' off the coast of California."
+The Telegraph referred to the incident in a July 2017 article, stating how, in "November 2010, The Pentagon was left baffled by what was reported to be a 'mystery missile launch' off the coast of California."
 Live Science also mentioned the event in a 2017 article.

-Former Director of Israel Missile Defense, Uzi Rubin, cited the incident in a September 2014 briefing on Israeli Air Defense held in Washington, D.C. and broadcast by C-SPAN.
+Uzi Rubin, former Director of Israel Missile Defense, cited the incident in a September 2014 briefing on Israeli Air Defense held in Washington, D.C. and broadcast by C-SPAN.
 Aviation Week Network reported on the briefing, describing how Rubin used "the November 2010 'mystery missile launch' seen from California" as an example of foreshortened perspective, to illustrate how observers can mistake the direction that a rocket is traveling.